 I already had the vegetables in my blouse when Herr Offenmal came up to me with his hands behind his back like he was out for a stroll.

 “Frau Katzová,” he said.
-“I wonder if I might trouble you?”
+“One moment.”

 “Of course,” I said.

 We stood for some moments while he looked down at the yellowed potato stalks, then up at the clouds sailing by.
 I could feel the potatoes shifting in my blouse.